 In accordance with article VIII(b)(vi) of the Convention, and as determined by the Maritime Safety Committee, the amendments to Chapters II-1, II-2, III and XII and the appendix, set out in Annex 1 to the resolution shall enter into force on 1 July 2008; that the amendments to Chapter II-1 set out in Annex 2 to the resolution shall enter into force on 1 January 2009; and that the amendments to Chapters II-1, II-2 and III set out in Annex 3 to the resolution shall enter into force on 1 July 2010, unless, prior to 1 January 2008, 1 July 2008 and 1 January 2010 respectively, more than one-third of the Contracting Governments to the Convention, or Contracting Governments, the combined merchant fleets of which constitute more than fifty per cent of the gross tonnage of the world's merchant fleet, have notified their objections to the amendments.
 With regard to the amendments (to Chapters II-1, II-2, III, XII and the appendix) set out in Annex 1 to the resolution, no such objection was received, and the amendments accordingly entered into force on 1 July 2008.
-With regard to the amendments (to Chapter II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments (to Chapters II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments (to Chapters II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments (to Chapters II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments (to Chapters II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments 3 to the resolution, one objection1 was received, and these amendments, accordingly, entered into force on 1 July 2009.
+With regard to the amendments (to Chapter II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments (to Chapters II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments (to Chapters II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments (to Chapters II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments (to Chapters II-1) set out in Annex 2 to the resolution, no such objection was received, and the amendments accordingly entered into force on 1 January 2009.
+With regard to the amendments (to Chapters II-1, II-2 and III) set out in Annex 3 to the resolution, one objection1 was received, and these amendments, accordingly, entered into force on 1 July 2010.

-The depositary received, on 23 December 2009, the following communication from the Embassy of Finland: 1"The Embassy informs that, at this stage, the Government of Finland is not able to accept the amendments to the
+The depositary received, on 23 December 2009, the following communication from the Embassy of Finland:

-SOLAS Convention."
+^{1&}quot;The Embassy informs that, at this stage, the Government of Finland is not able to accept the amendments to the SOLAS Convention."